krolow/cv/cv/cv-vinicius-krolow.md

 ##Objective

-Work as software enginer in the web development marketing.
+Work as software engineer in the web development marketing.
 I'm always seeking for performance and well written software architectures.
-One of my main focus is for code with good readability, easy to mantain, decoupled and that is easy to extends.
-Always involved in learn new technologies, programming languages, tools and best pratices.
-I'm willing to join one team where mine characteristics can be apply in the work-daily, to always archive the customer needs.
+One of my main focus is for code with good readability, easy to maintain, decoupled and that is easy to extends.
+Always involved in learn new technologies, programming languages, tools and best practices.
+I'm willing to join one team where mine characteristics can be apply in the work-daily, to always accomplish the customer/project needs.

 ##Skills